HarshhGoel/Bachnest/README.md

 <div align="center">

-#  BachNest
+# BachNest (Bachelor Help Desk)

 A unified platform designed to simplify the process of settling into a new city for students, bachelors, and young professionals.
-BachNest provides direct access to verified flats, rental appliances, and trusted local services, eliminating middlemen and streamlining the moving experience in Greater Noida.
+BachNest provides direct access to verified flats, rental appliances, and trusted local services, while also fostering a unique community-driven marketplace.

 </div>